 Physical chemistry of foods.
 Food emulsions and biopolymers and their behavior during processing.
 Ultrasonic sensors.
+(On sabbatical August 2012 - July 31, 2013)

 Catherine N. Cutter, Ph.D.
 (Clemson) Associate Professor of Food Science.

 Processing and manufacturing of muscle foods with an emphasis on food safety; pathogen reduction, application of antimicrobials or interventions to muscle foods; understanding the mechanisms of bacterial attachment to muscle foods.